MorphDiv/TeDDi_sample/Reports/progress/compare_token_counts.md

 library(knitr)
 ```

-Normnally, we would load and query the SQLite database with an R library like `RSQLite` or dump it first as an `Rdata` object and query that directly.
+Normally, we would load and query the SQLite database with an R library like `RSQLite` or dump it first as an `Rdata` object and query that directly.
 For example:

 ``` r
 # Load the R serialized version of the 100 LC database